North KoreaOfficial Name: Democratic People's Republic of Korea

 Travel & Transportation

 TRAFFIC SAFETY AND ROAD CONDITIONS: Road conditions and driving habits in a foreign country can differ significantly from those in the United States.
 The information below concerning North Korea is provided for general reference only.
 You are not allowed to drive in North Korea unless you hold a valid DPRK driver’s license.
 Bicycles are unavailable for rental or purchase.
-Please refer to our Road Safety page for more information.
+Please refer to our Road Safety information.

 AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service between the United States and North Korea, the U.S. Federal Aviation Administration (FAA) has not assessed North Korea’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA's safety assessment page.